kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   are too deep, have a cycle, refer to two or more Workloads, or have an invalid combination of scheduling policies or disruption modes at different levels of the hierarchy).
-- All e2e tests for the `CompositePodGroup` API are added and graduated to conformance tests.
 - The recursive greedy scheduling search trade-offs are re-evaluated, and a decision on incorporating advanced backtracking heuristics (such as restricted search depth or bounded branches) is made to optimize scheduling